VaishnaviGanamukkala/snakes-ladders/README.md

 # snakes & ladders

 It is a board game created using Python as a part of my summer project 2018.
+Here I used pygame for the graphics.